dgrochowski/frontend-upskilling/README.md

 - In ES6 you can marked `var` as deprecated
   - To declare objects and arrays you should use `const` (as often as possible)
   - If you cannot use `const`, use `let`
+- `'use strict;'` mode will force you to create better quality code.
+Use it as often as you can.

 # Webpack